 Plan N is the right choice if you’re looking to save money on premiums, don’t mind a small copay, and aren’t concerned about excess charges.

 Plan G Will be Accept Guaranteed Issue If You’re Newly Eligible

-Another important fact, MACRA is making both Plan D and Plan G guaranteed issue plans for “newly-eligible” Medicare beneficiaries who are not able to sign up for Plan C or Plan F.
+Another important fact, MACRA is making both Plan G and Plan D Guaranteed Issue (GI) plans for “newly-eligible” Medicare beneficiaries who are not able to sign up for Plan C or Plan F.

-Remember, if you’re Medicare-eligible prior to 2020, then you will not be given guaranteed issue for Plan D and Plan G. However, you will still be eligible for a guaranteed issue with Plan C and Plan F.
+Remember, if you’re Medicare-eligible before 2020, then you won’t be given GI for Plan D and Plan G. However, you’re still eligible for GI with Plan C and Plan F.

 New High Deductible Plan G Coming in 2020

-Even though Medigap Plan F High Deductible is not really a first-dollar coverage plan, it’s being discontinued since it’s a plan that falls under Plan F.
+Even though Medigap Plan F High Deductible is not a first-dollar coverage plan, it’s being discontinued since it’s a plan that falls under Plan F.

-Good news is, there’s a new high-deductible plan coming in 2020, High Deductible Plan G. The deductible will be $2,340 for the year.
+The good news is, there’s a new high-deductible plan coming in 2020, High Deductible Plan G. The deductible will be $2,340 for the year.

 In 2020, any beneficiary can sign up for High-Deductible Plan G, regardless if they’re “Medicare-eligible” before or after 2020.
 However, it won’t be available until 1/1/2020.